 Social media isn’t going away anytime soon—there are an estimated 2.34 billion users worldwide in 2019, with that forecast to be more than 2.95 billion by 2020 rolls around.
 What’s more, Facebook is the most popular social media channel, with over 2.2 billion accounts in the fourth quarter of 2018.

-With numerous privacy scandals under the belt—with the Facebook/Cambridge Analytica incident being one of the more infamous examples—it’s no wonder users are being more careful about the information they post online.
+With numerous privacy scandals under the belt—with the Facebook/Cambridge Analytica incident being one of the more infamous examples—it’s no wonder users are being more careful with their facebook privacy settings.

 The importance of Facebook privacy